Last Updated on: 16th January 2023, 07:27 pm

 Bloodlands by Timothy Snyder

 I first heard about Bloodlands on an episode of the New York Review of Books podcast.
 They interviewed Timothy Snyder, and his voice and vision hit me.
 So many new books about World War II are garbage, but Snyder had something completely new to say.
 In this book, he looks at eastern Europe as a block influenced by its location in reaction to Nazi Germany and Soviet Russia and how those two nations, in concert, affected the local populations.

 If the Holocaust has a place, and that place is in Eastern Europe, then that changes how we think about and study it.
-World War II is just a chapter in a decades-long saga of mass killings in the region, and Snyder ties Stalin’s starving the Ukrainians to the Nazi’s extermination of the Jews, to both sides’ treatment of partisans, in one devastating history.
+World War II is just a chapter in a decades-long saga in the region, and Snyder ties Stalin’s starving the Ukrainians to the Nazi’s extermination of the Jews, to both sides’ treatment of partisans, in one devastating history.

 I have sought out Snyder’s work over and over since I read this about five years ago.
 As revolutionary as this book is, he did it again with Black Earth.
 I even get excited when I see he has a new podcast interview out.
 It’s rare for someone to make you think about old ideas in completely new ways, and Snyder does that for me every single time.

 Update: Since this article was originally published, Timothy Snyder has come out with another literary hit.
 Check out On Tyranny: Twenty Lessons from the Twentieth Century which speaks to today’s political climate.

 Check prices on Amazon for Bloodlands by Timothy Snyder